jpaajonen/js-project-1/README.md

 - The application uses DOM scripting.
 - The source coding is publised in Github.
 - The application has been published in Netlify.

-- Apart from the saving the information in the browser, the requirements are met.
+Apart from saving the information in the browser, the requirements are met.
+Unfortunately I ran out of time before I could come to grips with local storage.

+Taking all this into consideration, I'd evaluate the project as satisfactory.